 Following are the list of tests for iron deficiency anemias:

-- Hematocrit or packed cell volume and haemoglobin
+- Hematocrit or packed cell volume and hemoglobin

 - Serum ferritin